Featurevisor

 })

-You can also set log level from SDK instance afterwards:
+You can also update the diagnostic level from SDK instance afterwards:

 f.setLogLevel('debug')